umutkaymaz/umutkaymaz/README.md

 ### Hi there 👋
 ### My name is Umut.
-I'm an undergrad AI Engineering Student at TOBB University of Economics and Technology.
+I'm an undergrad AI Engineering student at TOBB University of Economics and Technology.
 ### I'm currently a beginner in coding in general but I try to improve myself everyday.
 ### Feel free to reach me at Discord: @warcuss